Queenketo Low Carb Pasta #2 Lasagna Sheets. Keto-perfect at just 1.8g carbs per 100g of pasta.

-- line 2 oven trays with parchment paper or place silicone baking mats (best result) over oven racks and pre-heat oven to 160C static (top+bottom heat).
+- line 2 oven racks with silicone baking mats and pre-heat oven to 160°C static.

 - soften the cream cheese, then add salt and slowly whisk in eggs one at a time.

 - in a separate bowl, weigh coconut flour and psyllium, add guar gum and mix well.

-- incorporate dry ingredients into wet, whisking vigorously until smooth (an electric whisk may be better), and let the mixture rest for 1 minute to thicken.
+- combine dry and wet ingredients, whisking vigorously until smooth BUT NOT FROTHY, and let the mixture rest for 1 minute to thicken.

-- pour ½ the mixture over the baking mats on each tray and quickly spread it out until you have an even, very thin rectangular layer.
+- divide the mixture between baking mats and quickly spread it out until you have an even, very thin rectangular layer.

-- place trays/racks on level 1 and 3 of the oven, and bake for 10-13 mins or until the top has become opaque and the edges have started to shrink inwards.
+- place racks on level 1 and 3 of the oven, and bake for 10-13 mins or until the top has become opaque and the edges have started to shrink inwards.

-- remove top tray/rack, move the bottom one up to 3rd level and bake for a further 2 minutes (this step may not be required - depends on oven and how thinly you spread the batter).
+- swap racks position and bake for a further 2 minutes (this step may not be required - depends on oven and how thinly you spread the batter).